pablitovicente/amazon-kinesis-client-nodejs/README.md

+Fork for using custom java library for testing.

 # Amazon Kinesis Client Library for Node.js

 This package provides an interface to the [Amazon Kinesis Client Library][amazon-kcl] (KCL) [MultiLangDaemon][multi-lang-daemon] for the Node.js framework.